TobikoData/sqlmesh/docs/guides/observer.md

 ![SQLMesh Observer chart x-axis time selector](./observer/observer_chart-time-selector.png)

 In a chart's top right corner is the `Scale` selector, which toggles between a linear and log y-axis scale.
 A log scale may be helpful for comparing highly variable data series over time.
-This example displays the data from chart B in the previous figure with a log y-axis scale:
+This example displays the data from the second chart in the previous figure with a log y-axis scale:

 ![SQLMesh Observer chart y-axis scale selector](./observer/observer_chart-scale-selector.png)